 Get him a piggy bank!
 It’s a great way to encourage kids to save money – and we’re all kids at heart.
-The Digi-Piggy Digital Coin Counting Bank (pictured) is cool because it keeps track of how much money is being saved.
+The Digi-Piggy Digital Coin Counting Bank is cool because it keeps track of how much money is being saved.
+I’m kidding :-) Here are five ways to encourage someone to save more money…

 “There is only one way to get anybody to do anything.
 And that is by making the other person want to do it.” ~ Dale Carnegie.